 After 30 years of experimenting, he launched a new style of painting in 2013.
 Recent solo exhibitions at Q Street Fine Art in Washington, DC, and Evanston Art Center, Evanston, Illinois, in 2017 demonstrate meticulous brushwork layered with a mystical synergy.

-Shulin Sun now lives and works in Michigan, US.
+Shulin Sun now lives and works in Charlotte, North Carolina, US.